 Community wisdom.
 AIO + SPS is harder.
 Single-light SPS is suboptimal.
 Worth knowing, not blocking.

-Every rule is open source.
-Click into a build and the planner fires these against your spec live; the warning links to the exact rule and the values it pulled from your build.
+Every rule is documented here.
+Click into a build and the planner fires these against your spec live; the warning shows the exact rule key and the values it pulled from your build.

 Each rule is a JSON object with a key, a severity, and a condition.
 No ML, no "trust us."
 If a rule fires on your build you can read the condition and verify it matched.